 Elena Geangu (team leader)

 I have done all my university degrees at ‘Babes-Bolyai University’ in Cluj-Napoca, Romania.
-After few years ofpostdoctoral fellowships around the world, in November 2012 I joined the Department of Psychology at Lancaster University as a lecturer.
-Since then, I climbed about 30 Wainwright fells in the Lake District and the beautiful peaks in Yorkshire Dales.
+After few years of postdoctoral fellowships around the world, in November 2012 I joined the Department of Psychology at Lancaster University as a lecturer.
+Starting with October 2017, I took a lectureship in the Department of Psychology at the University of York.

 I studied Computer Science in Greifswald and Cognitive Science in Osnabrueck (Germany).
 My PhD in Psychology at the University of Sussex deals with the idea that our evaluations and interpretations are not solely the product of our intellectual capacities, but are often influenced by our current body states.
 At Lancaster University I am working on a project where we want to find out more about infants reactions towards emotional expressions of adults.
 This might give us new insights into how children learn to understand others’ emotions.